OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:14

-The eleventh for the eleventh month was Benaiah the Pirathonite of the sons of Ephraim;
+Benaiah the Pirathonite, from the sons of Ephraim, was the eleventh for the eleventh month;

 > and in his division were 24,000.